kensuio-oss/machine-learning-monitoring-training/README.md

 Clone the repo: $ git clone https://github.com/kensuio/machine-learning-monitoring-training.git

-In a python environment, run `pip install -r requirements.txt`
+In a python environment with jupyter, run `pip install -r requirements.txt`

 In the working direcory, run `jupyter notebook`

 ## Overview

-The repo contains materials related to the cource `Monitoring Machine Learning Models in Python` offered by O'Reilly and Kensu.
+The repo contains materials related to the class of `Monitoring Machine Learning Models in Python` offered by O'Reilly and Kensu.

 ## Contacts